waynegm/WMPlugin-Docs/content/en/docs/Plugins/GeopackageDisplay/index.md

 categories: ["docs"]
 tags: ["Geopackage"]
 ---
+{{% refs %}}

-This plugin displays lines and polylines from a Geopackage database file over an [opendtect] 3D horizon.
+This plugin displays lines and polylines from a Geopackage database file over an [OpendTect] 3D horizon.

 **Not available in version >= 7.0**